How social inequality causes biological harm

 In the womb, there are specific time periods when each organ and bodily system develops.
 During these time periods, developing organs and systems can be affected and forever changed by exposures to toxic stress, poor nutrition or environmental pollutants.
 Depending on the length and timing of these stressors, they can create biological changes that increase the baby’s chances of developing chronic diseases as an adult.

 For example, when faced with poor nutrition, a baby in the womb may make “trade-offs” by funneling available nutrients to essential organs like the heart and brain.
 A trade-off might mean the developing baby uses up available nutrients to protect the brain, at the expense of the pancreas or kidneys.
 That trade-off means the kidneys or pancreas become vulnerable to disease in adulthood because those organs were compromised in the womb.
-What was a survival tactic in the womb became a vulnerability later in life.
+What is a survival tactic in the womb becomes a vulnerability later in life.
 These trade-offs make a person more susceptible to developing chronic diseases like high blood pressure, chronic kidney disease, Type 2 diabetes and others.

 The science of DOHaD explains the biology of why we have a modern epidemic of chronic disease, by making a clear connection to the root causes in early development.